How much are our estate agent fees?

 Will I get the same 'high street' service?

-Many of our Local Property Experts started out as traditional high street estate agents, which means you're getting the same great service, and more.
+Many of our local agents started out as traditional high street estate agents, which means you're getting the same great service, and more.

 Our service explained